 • Work/life integration, over work/life balance

-A concerted effort over many years has seen some great wins for us in ever-improving the culture at i2C, always guided by our Points of Culture that our Team were hands on in creating.
-If you like this topic you can read more detail about these points and cool Munny Dolls here.
+A concerted effort over many years has seen some great wins for us in ever-improving the culture at i2C, always guided by our Points of Culture that our team were hands-on in creating.
+If you like this topic you can read more detail about these points and cool Munny Dolls

-We try to keep it fun with plenty of parties, lunches, team building events and fundraising initiatives (read more about our latest Movember news here).
+We try to keep it fun with plenty of parties, lunches, team-building events and fundraising initiatives.

 And we recognise that the best work cultures are built on the kinds of fundamental human desires that Dan Pink spoke about.
 Initiatives like transparency from management, mentoring and continuing education, clear pathways for promotion and world-class facilities.